bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/r/RailGap_0$Ooq6bAz7GfDzJmMijf3H/Documentation.md

-The gap between the rails profile.
+The gap between the rail profiles.